azoro3/CEP_Flink_Rabbit/README.md

 * Launch docker
 * docker-compose up -d _WITHIN APP DIRECTORY_ (to start rabbitMQ cluster)
 * Wait while eveything is starting, after a while you should have a rabbitMQ cluster with 3 nodes and a local flink instance
-* _http://localhost:15672_ for  rabbitMQ cluster management
+* _http://localhost:15672_ for  rabbitMQ cluster management(login : guest,password : guest)
 * Nodes on port _localhost:5672_,_localhost:5673_,_localhost:5674_
 * docker run --name flink -p 8081:8081 -t flink local
 * Flink manager on _http://localhost:8081_